 When opening a franchise, it’s important to remember that you are essentially “renting” the brand from the franchise.
 That brand comes with a lot of support and recognition, but you still have to pay for the privilege of being associated with it.

-Franchise fees can be as little as $20,000 or as much as $50,000 or even more.
+Franchise fees can be as little as $20,000 or even more than $50,000.
 The amount of the fee usually depends on how much you have to do to get the franchise up and running.
 Franchises that require you to build a location will be more than a mobile or home-based franchise, for example.

 Your fee will usually cover the cost of your training and site selection support, hence why the fee is higher for businesses that require a location.
 Exactly what the fee covers is different for each franchise.
 Sometimes it will just act as a licensing fee for the rights to use the brand.
 When you are doing your initial research, be sure to find out exactly what your franchise fee covers.